 Christian spirituality is therefore a participation in the mystery of Christ through the interior life of grace, actuated by faith, charity, and the other Christian virtues.
 The life that the individual receives through the participation in Christ is the same life that animated the God-man, the life that the Incarnate Word shares with the Father and the Holy Spirit; it is, therefore, the life of God in the august mystery of the Trinity.
 Through Christ, the spiritual life of the Christian is eminently Trinitarian.

-That is a definition of spiritual theology that Evangelical Protestants should have no problem accepting.
+That is a definition of spiritual theology that an Evangelical Protestants should have no problem accepting.
 It is thoroughly biblical and historical.
-However, as Evangelicals, there are some aspects of some forms of Spiritual Theology that must be appropriately scrutinized, and, as always, subjected to the clear teachings of the canonical Scriptures.
-Spiritual Theology is related to, albeit different than, both ascetic and mystical theology; categories that also in themselves are not foreign to an orthodox Christian life, but that can, like Scripture itself, be handled or engaged in carelessly.
+However, as Evangelicals, there are aspects of some forms of Spiritual Theology that must be appropriately scrutinized, and, as always, subjected to the clear teachings of the canonical Scriptures.
+Spiritual Theology is related to, albeit different than, both ascetic and mystical theology; categories that in themselves are not foreign to an orthodox Christian life, but that can, like Scripture itself, be handled or engaged in carelessly.
 Ascetic and mystical theology not anchored in both the Word of God and the Church’s long history of orthodox doctrine, can open one up to false teachings, or experiences that might lead one astray from the truth of the Christian faith.

 In this sense, like any part of our faith, we must be wise about how we do Spiritual Theology.
 Good spiritual theology will never abandon the need for God’s grace, the primacy of faith over works, and the centrality of the person and work of Christ.
 Further, we must realize that much spiritual theology has been done within the confession of the Roman Catholic Church.
 As such, while there is much we can glean from Roman Catholics who have written on Spiritual Theology, there may also be theological doctrines of the Roman Catholic church entailed in a spiritual theologian’s views that may be at odds with our Evangelical understanding of Scripture and authority.

 Thus, for the Evangelical Christian to engage in Spiritual Theology is to focus on the work and presence of the Holy Spirit as we read Scripture, repent of our sins, give God adoration and praise, entreaty God for help and assistance, and thank Him for all we have, and all we do not have.
 As one of the great, contemporary spiritual theologians, J.I.
-Packer, points out, Spiritual Theology is essentially about God’s power toward us, and our “keeping in step” with that power.
-However, this is not something mechanistic, as if we can access God’s power through some magic formula, or through some set of rules.
+Packer, points out, Spiritual Theology is essentially about God’s power toward us and our “keeping in step” with that power.
+However, this is not something mechanistic, as if we can access God’s power and presence through some magic formula or through some set of rules.
 God is a person, so to know and partake of His power is only possible through the quality of our personal relationship with Him.
 And that means desiring to be with God, so that we can be more like Jesus.

 How our theology affects our inner life and ultimately our outward behavior can be called spiritual or personal formation.
 This is really just another way to speak about our sanctification, but sanctification has often seemed to be the more nebulous part of our life in Christ, in contrast to salvation.
-Our sanctification has to do with formation, or as Dallas Willard put it:
+Our sanctification has to do with moral formation, or as Dallas Willard put it: